Blog

 General Liability Insurance

-What It Covers: General Liability Insurance covers third-party bodily injury, property damage, and related legal costs.
-Think customer injuries connected to your operations, or property damage tied to a pop-up, event, or fulfillment activity.
+• What it covers: General Liability Insurance covers third-party bodily injury, property damage, and related legal costs.
+This includes things like customer injuries connected to your operations or property damage tied to events or fulfillment activities.

-Who Needs It: Every ecommerce business.
-It’s also the baseline policy landlords, partners, and marketplaces often ask for.
+• Who needs it: Every eCommerce business.
+It is also the baseline policy landlords, partners, and marketplaces often require.

-Limits Starting Point: Start with partner and marketplace requirements, then size up based on your total exposure and how contractual requirements are trending.
+• Limits starting point: Start with partner and marketplace requirements, then adjust based on your total exposure and contractual expectations.

 Product Liability Insurance

-What To Watch For: You can be liable even if you didn’t manufacture the product.
-Claims often name every party in the distribution chain.
-Risk is typically higher for children’s products, ingestibles, electronics, and imported goods.
+• What to watch for: You can be liable even if you did not manufacture the product.
+Claims often involve every party in the distribution chain.
+Risk is typically higher for children's products, ingestibles, electronics, and imported goods.

 Cyber Insurance

-What It Covers: Cyber Liability Insurance can cover breach response costs (legal and forensics), customer notifications, credit monitoring, ransomware and extortion response, and cyber-related business interruption.
+• What it covers: Cyber Insurance can cover breach response costs like legal and forensic services, customer notifications, credit monitoring, ransomware response, and cyber-related business interruption.

-Who Needs It: If you collect customer data, process payments, or rely on uptime for revenue, you’re in scope.
-For most online stores, that’s not optional risk.
+• Who needs it: If you collect customer data, process payments, or rely on uptime for revenue, you are in scope.
+For most online stores, this isn't an optional risk.

-What To Watch For: Carriers increasingly expect basic security controls like MFA, secure backups, and an incident response plan.
-Weaker controls can mean higher deductibles or narrower coverage.
+• What to watch for: Carriers increasingly expect basic security controls like multi-factor authentication, secure backups, and an incident response plan.
+Weaker controls can lead to higher deductibles or narrower coverage.

 Tech E&O Insurance

-What To Watch For: Tech E&O and Cyber Liability Insurance solve different problems.
-Cyber is about security incidents.
-Tech E&O is about service performance and reliability.
-Teams often need both once contracts and platform expectations mature.
+• What to watch for: Tech E&O and Cyber Insurance solve different problems.
+Cyber focuses on security incidents, while Tech E&O focuses on service performance.
+Many businesses need both as contracts and expectations grow.

-Limits Starting Point: Usually driven by contractual obligations and the plausible financial impact of downtime on customers.
+• Limits starting point: Usually driven by contractual obligations and the potential financial impact of downtime on customers.

-What It Covers: Commercial Property Insurance protects physical assets like inventory, equipment, and owned or leased warehouse space, if applicable.
+• What it covers: Business Property Insurance protects physical assets like inventory, equipment, and warehouse space.

-Who Needs It: Brands holding inventory, whether it sits in your own warehouse or in third-party locations.
+• Who needs it: Brands holding inventory, whether in their own warehouse or with third-party providers.

 Business Interruption Insurance

-What It Covers: Business Interruption Insurance can replace lost income when operations are interrupted due to a covered physical loss, like a fire at a warehouse.
+• What it covers: Business Interruption Insurance replaces lost income when operations are interrupted due to a covered physical loss, like a fire at a warehouse.

-What To Watch For: BI usually requires a covered property trigger.
-Not all “downtime” qualifies, even if the revenue impact is real.
+• What to watch for: Business Interruption Insurance typically requires a covered property trigger.
+Not all downtime qualifies, even if the revenue impact is significant.

 Inland Marine Insurance

-What It Covers: Inland Marine coverage insures goods while they’re being shipped against loss, theft, or damage.
+• What it covers: Inland Marine Insurance covers goods while they are being shipped against loss, theft, or damage.

 Crime Insurance

-What It Covers: Crime and Fraud Insurance can cover theft, fraud, embezzlement, and certain payment or social engineering losses.
+• What it covers: Crime Insurance covers theft, fraud, embezzlement, and certain payment or social engineering losses.

-What To Watch For: Chargeback-related losses can be nuanced and policy wording matters.
-You want clarity on what’s covered, what’s excluded, and what conditions apply before you treat it as a safety net.
+• What to watch for: Chargeback-related losses can be complex, and policy wording matters.
+You need clarity on what is covered, what is excluded, and what conditions apply.

-Limits Starting Point: Base limits on the fraud loss you could not absorb without financial stress.
+• Limits starting point: Base limits on the level of fraud loss the business could not absorb without financial stress.

 D&O Insurance

-Limits Starting Point: Investor expectations and leadership exposure typically set the starting point, then you adjust based on governance complexity and growth stage.
+• Limits starting point: Investor expectations and leadership exposure typically set the baseline, then adjust based on governance complexity and growth stage.

 Situational Coverages